jasp-stats/jaspAudit/inst/help/auditBayesianWorkflow.md

 #### Assignment Box
 - Audit result / values: The variable that contains the audit (true) values, or the binary classification of correct (0) or incorrect (1).

-#### Method
-See *Probability Distribution*.

-#### Area Under Posterior
+#### Report
-- One-sided upper bound: Gives an (upper) estimate of the misstatement in the population.
-- Two-sided interval: Gives an (upper and lower) estimate of the misstatement in the population.

-#### Tables
+- Tables
+  - Misstated items: Produces a table that contains all items that were found to contain a misstatement.
+  - Prior and posterior: Produces a table in which the prior and expected posterior distribution are summarized through several statistics, such as their functional form, their prior and expected posterior probabilities and odds, and the shift between these.
   - Corrections to population: Produces a table that contains the required corrections to the population value to achieve the sampling objectives.
-- Prior and posterior: Produces a table in which the prior and expected posterior distribution are summarized through several statistics, such as their functional form, their prior and expected posterior probabilities and odds, and the shift between these.
   - Assumption checks: Produces a table that displays the correlation between the book values in the sample and their taints.
     - Confidence interval: Width of the confidence interval for the correlation.

-#### Plots
+- Plots
+  - Sampling objectives: Produces a bar chart comparing the materiality, maximum misstatement and most likely error (MLE).
+  - Estimates: Produces an interval plot for the population and optionally the stratum estimates of the misstatement.
   - Prior and posterior: Produces a plot that shows the prior distribution and the posterior distribution after observing the intended sample.
     - Additional info: Annotates the figure with the mode and the credible interval.
 If a materiality is specified, annotates the figure with the materiality and includes a visualization of the Bayes factor via a proportion wheel.

-- Posterior predictive: Produces a plot of the predictions of the posterior distribution.
+#### Advanced
+- Credible interval (Alt.
+Hypothesis)
+  - Upper bound (< materiality): Calculate the upper bound and test the alternative hypothesis that misstatement < materiality.
-- Sampling objectives: Produces a bar chart comparing the materiality, upper bound on the misstatement and most likely error (MLE).
+  - Two-sided (< materiality): Calculate the upper and lower bound and test the alternative hypothesis that misstatement != materiality.
-- Scatter plot: Produces a scatter plot comparing book values of the selection against their audit values.
-Observations that are in error are colored in red.
-  - Display correlation: Adds the correlation between the book values and the audit values to the plot.
-  - Display item ID's: Adds the item ID's to the plot.
+  - Lower bound (< materiality): Calculate the lower bound and test the alternative hypothesis that misstatement > materiality.

 ### Output - Evaluation
 ---